Supernova1114/Osu-MP3/README.txt

 # Osu-MP3
 Play Songs From Your Osu!
 Directory!

-*Make sure to place the jar file into a folder somewhere and make a desktop shortcut because the program creates two file.
+*Make sure to place the jar file into a folder somewhere and make a desktop shortcut because the program creates two files.
-You probably would not want it to create the files on your desktop so I highly recommend this
+You probably would not want it to create the files on your desktop so I highly recommend this!*

 !!Only able to play songs from Collections at this time!!

 !!Has only been tested on Windows 10!!

+How to use:
+-go to (File > Get Osu!
+Folder) and select your Osu! folder (not songs folder) -the number of songs imported will be shown in the top right -click a song name to begin playing a shuffled playlist of the selected collection (column)

+Controls:
+-up/down arrow for volume
+-keyboard and headphone media keys for audio playback -drag mouse to move song panel around

+Notes:
--you can now play the next and prev songs in a playlist -you can now use keyboard media keys to control the program -you can control the program with media keys even when it is minimized -you can use media keys on your headphones to control program (and earbuds double tap to go next track, tripple tap to go prev track like normally)
+-you can now use keyboard and headphone media keys to control the program (even while minimized) -for headphones with one media button the controls are usually: double-click = next song, tripple-click = prev song, single-click = play/pause

-Program will reimport ALL songs when a song is added or removed from Collections.
-(This will be changed soon :) )
+-program will reimport ALL songs when a song is added or removed from Collections.
+(This will be changed soon :) ) -Osu! saves to its "Collections" file when you close the game.